Empowering Communities for Sustainable WASH Access, Improved Health, and Enhanced Livelihoods in Eight Regions of Ethiopia

 COWASH IV

-COWASH IV has made significant strides in improving WASH services in eight regions across Ethiopia.
+COWASH IV has made significant progress in improving WASH services in eight regions across Ethiopia.
 Through a comprehensive approach which encompasses infrastructure development, community engagement, capacity building and market-based sanitation approaches, COWASH IV has empowered communities to achieve sustainable WASH access, improve health outcomes, and enhance livelihoods.

 Project focus areas